Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use object-level cost allocation tags to identify the total storage of previous object versions.
 - [ ] Enable the Amazon S3 analytics feature for the bucket to identify the total storage of previous object versions.
 - [ ] Use Amazon CloudWatch storage metrics for the S3 bucket to identify the total storage of previous object versions.

+### A company is running a new promotion that will result in a massive spike in traffic for a single application.
+The SysOps Administrator must prepare the application and ensure that the customers have a great experience.
+The application is heavy on memory and is running behind an AWS Application Load Balancer (ALB).
+The ALB has been pre-warmed, and the application is in an Auto Scaling group.
+What built-in metric should be used to control the Auto Scaling group's scaling policy?

+- [ ] `RejectedConnectionCount`.
+- [x] `RequestCountPerTarget`.
+- [ ] `CPUUtilization`.
+- [ ] `MemoryUtilization`.

+### A company is planning to expand into an additional AWS Region for disaster recovery purposes.
+The company uses AWS CloudFormation, and its infrastructure is well-defined as code.
+The company would like to reuse as much of its existing code as possible when deploying resources to additional Regions.
+A SysOps Administrator is reviewing how Amazon Machine Images (AMIs) are selected in AWS CloudFormation, but is having trouble making the same stack work in the new Region.
+Which action would make it easier to manage multiple Regions?

+- [ ] Name each AMI in the new Region exactly the same as the equivalent AMI in the first Region.
+- [ ] Duplicate the stack so unique AMI names can be coded into the appropriate stack.
+- [ ] Create an alias for each AMI so that an AMI can be referenced by a common name across Regions.
+- [x] Create a `Mappings` section in the stack, and define the Region to AMI associations.